-When we wake there’s frost on the tents and the car, but thankfully it’s dry as we pack up and find the sixth road on our list, the A82 to Glencoe.
+When we wake there’s frost on the tents and the car, but thankfully it’s dry as we pack up and find the sixth road on our list of Britain’s best roads, the A82 to Glencoe.
 For miles we hug the banks of Loch Lomond, snaking along trying so hard not be hindered by the stunning vistas grabbed between trees.
 It’s a beautiful drive and the 50mph limit is plenty given the amount of water still on the road, the chill in the air and the rubber compound of the Avon CR500s which really doesn’t work until it heats up.
 Wheelspin in third gear is a wake-up call this early in the morning.

 Leaving the lochs behind the A82 eases out with long straights where two or more cars can be dispatched with a downshift and a dose of full throttle.
 There are others with the same idea and we’re buzzed by a Hyundai i30N and an A45 AMG which pop and bang rather artificially, unlike the Seven’s sidepipe with its authentic acoustics.

 Nearing Glencoe we enter a valley of such scale and spectacle that it appears pre-packaged for Instagram – no filter required.
 The road itself is fast and varied, so entertains almost as much as Mother Nature.